MYSTRANsolver/MYSTRAN_Releases/README.md

 # MYSTRAN_Releases

-Unofficial release versions for [MYSTRAN](https://github.com/MYSTRANsolver/MYSTRAN) are stored here.
-These contain a Windows EXE and/or the associated source code at the time of the release.
-Some may also contain documentation.
+Official release versions for [MYSTRAN](https://github.com/MYSTRANsolver/MYSTRAN) are stored here.
+These contain a Windows EXE, source code, and relevant documentation at the time of the release.

-In the near future, releases will be more official.
+*Note that some of the Prior Versions are less official.
+Starting with 14.0, releases are no more official.